CS2N | Brief History

 Below you will learn about the partners that the Robotics Academy has worked with to develop a comprehensive CS-STEM Robotics curriculum continuum as well as the related assessment tools that we’ve developed.
 Additionally, you will learn about how Carnegie Mellon’s Robotics Academy became a certifying authority for middle and high school CS-STEM Robotics content.

-An Appended History of Carnegie Mellon Robotics Academy’s Research and Development around CS-STEM Robotics and its Relevance to the CS-STEM Network
+Below is an appended history of Carnegie Mellon Robotics Academy’s research and development around CS-STEM Robotics and its relevance to the CS-STEM Network

 Carnegie Mellon’s Robotics Academy (CMRA) was started in spring of 2000 at the National Robotics Engineering Center (NREC) which is part of Carnegie Mellon’s Robotics Institute.
 At the time, NREC had a NASA project and NASA had the requirement that a percentage of a NASA funded project needed to go to education.
 John Bares, the director of NREC at the time, decided to use NASA funding to conduct a robotics camp for kids.
 Bares hired Robin Shoop, a local teacher that entered his students into robotics competitions to run the camp.
 After the camp, Bares asked Shoop to write a couple of unsolicited proposals to start a Carnegie Mellon outreach that used robotics to motivate learning.
 Shoop wrote several proposals, together they decided on the name Carnegie Mellon’s Robotics Academy, put together a website, and then began posting resources for teachers involved in robotics competitions like FIRST and BotBall.